advancedwebdeveloper/riscv_gcc_prebuilt/README.md

 ### License

-This is project is released under the GPL-3.0 license.
+This project is released under the GPL-3.0 license.
 No copyright infringement intended.
 Other implied or used projects might have different licensing - see their documentation to get more information.